-This is a 10-month-long program, lasting from August to May, and requires a commitment of 20 hours per week.
-Each class of Emerging Artists (EAs) will play an essential role in B&B operations.
-Working in every facet of the organization, these EAs learn standards of professionalism while building their resumes and portfolios and forging connections within the broader theater community.
+This is a 10-month-long program, lasting from August to May, and requiring a commitment of 20 hours per week.
+Each class of Emerging Artists (EAs) plays an essential role in B&B operations.
+Working in every facet of the organization, EAs learn standards of professionalism while building their resumes and portfolios, and forging connections within the broader theater community.

-Our program offers emerging theater artists a bridge between their training and the profession of theatre, developing each individual’s skills by working alongside world-class designers, administrators, directors, and other experts.
-EAs will not only learn a huge number of skills, they will also be key members of our staff and the B&B family.
+B&B’s EA Program offers emerging theater artists a bridge between their training and the profession of theatre, developing each individual’s skills by working alongside world-class designers, administrators, directors, and other experts.
+EAs not only learn a huge number of skills, they are also key members of our staff and the B&B family.

 AS A B&B EMERGING ARTIST YOU WILL…